All You Need to Know: 2022 Virtual Sales Kick-Offs

 Just as a live event needs to keep an audience captivated, a virtual event often has to work harder to engage an audience on a platform that has so many distractions.
-With 2021 sales kick-offs likely to take place as a digital experience, engagement needs to be front and centre.
+With a good number of 2022 sales kick-offs likely to take place as a digital experience, engagement needs to be front and centre.
 So how do you host a virtual sales kick-off that is motivating and impactful?
 From immersive virtual environments to interactive workshops we have picked out the key elements to keep your audience engaged throughout.

 Dig deep into your sales meeting’s

 Understanding your sales kick-off meeting goals and objectives is fundamental to planning your virtual event.
 What do you want your audience to go away feeling?
 Rewarded, motivated, inspired?
 What does the sales conference need to achieve?
 Greater revenue through more sales is a given, but the longevity of your message and colleagues building connections may also be a key objective.
 When mapping out the objectives for your event, this will in turn help you to create an agenda that satisfies the objectives and will also allow you to measure the ROI of the virtual event.

 Choose a sales kick-off theme that fits your objectives and your audience